ZARTS: On Zero-order Optimization for Neural Architecture Search: Related Work

 \section{Related Work}

-\textbf{One-shot Neural Architecture Search.} \citep{bender2018understanding} construct a supernet so that all candidate architectures can be seen as its sub-graph.
-DARTS~\citep{liu2018darts} introduces architecture parameters to represent the importance of operations in the supernet and update them by gradient descent algorithm.
-Some works~\citep{xu2020pcdarts,wang2020mergenas,dong2019searching} reduce the memory requirement of DARTS in the search process.
-Other works~\citep{zela2020understanding,chen2020stabilizing} point out the instability issue of DARTS, i.e., skip-connection gradually dominates the normal cells, leading to performance collapse during the search stage.
+\textbf{One-shot Neural Architecture Search.} \citet{bender2018understanding} construct a supernet so that all candidate architectures can be seen as its sub-graph.
+DARTS~\cite{liu2018darts} introduces architecture parameters to represent the importance of operations in the supernet and update them by gradient descent algorithm.
+Some works~\cite{xu2020pcdarts,wang2020mergenas,dong2019searching} reduce the memory requirement of DARTS in the search process.
+Other works~\cite{zela2020understanding,chen2020stabilizing} point out the instability issue of DARTS, i.e., skip-connection gradually dominates the normal cells, leading to performance collapse during the search stage.

 \textbf{Bi-level Optimization for NAS.} NAS can be modeled as a bi-level optimization for architecture parameters and network weights.
-DARTS~\citep{liu2018darts} proposes first/second-order approximations to estimate gradients of architecture parameters so that they can be trained by gradient descent algorithms.
+DARTS~\cite{liu2018darts} proposes the first/second-order approximations to estimate gradients of architecture parameters so that they can be trained by gradient descent.
 However, we show that such approximation will distort the loss landscape and mislead the training of architecture parameters.
-Amended-DARTS~\citep{bi2019stabilizing} derives an analytic formula of the gradient w.r.t. architecture parameters that includes the inverse of Hessian matrix of network weights, which is even unfeasible to compute.
-In contrast, this work discards the approximation in DARTS and attempts to solve the bi-level optimization by gradient-free algorithms.
+Amended-DARTS~\cite{bi2019stabilizing} derives an analytic formula of the gradients w.r.t. architecture parameters that require the inverse of Hessian matrix of network weights, which is even unfeasible to compute.
+This work discards the approximation in DARTS and attempts to solve the bi-level optimization by gradient-free algorithms.